AnanduR32/shell_programming/README.md

 addNamesFileCheck is a script used to add text/names to a specified .txt file which will be passed through command line along with the text to be input to the file, the expected number of parameters is 2

+addNamesFileCheck is solution to Q)
+     Write a script called addnames that is to be called as follows, where classlist is the name of the classlist file, and username is a particular student's username.

+  ./addnames classlist username

+The script should

+    check that the correct number of arguments was received and print an usage message if not, check whether the classlist file exists and print an error message if not, check whether the username is already in the file, and then either print a message stating that the name already existed, or add the name to the end of the list.